-Getting older is an inevitable part of the human experience.
+The natural process of aging is something we all share.
 And as you’re probably experiencing, it can come with a lot of physical changes to your body.
 One of the most visible changes is to your skin.
-You may have noticed some more fine lines or wrinkles on your face, that your skin seems a bit thinner and less elastic, and that it’s a bit drier and itchier than it used to be.
+You may have noticed more fine lines or wrinkles on your face, a decrease in skin elasticity, and a thinning of the skin.
+It might even feel drier and itchier than before.
 For better or for worse, all these changes are to be expected and can get worse over time.
-And a significant portion of these changes are genetic, so while you can take great care of skin as you age, some of these changes will happen no matter what.
+Many of the changes that happen to the skin as we age are genetic.
+This means that even if we take great care of our skin as we age, some changes will still happen.

-To begin to figure out how you can feel your best in your own skin and keep it healthy, it’s important to understand skin science.
+To start to understand how to feel your best in your own skin and keep it healthy, let's take a look at the science of skin.

 The science behind aging skin